NEXTDC to purchase three commercial property sites for data center development

 The New Sites, as well as the P2 base building development works, are incremental to the company's existing funding envelope.

-NEXTDC continues to experience very strong demand for its premium data centre services.
+NEXTDC continues to experience very strong demand for its premium data center services.

 Accordingly, NEXTDC has taken the strategic decision to prepare for future growth and to mitigate the risks of the company running out of new capacity in its key markets by purchasing the New Sites.

-This will allow NEXTDC to quickly respond to market demand and to optimally sequence the deployment of capital and construction of the new data centre facilities over the longer term.
+This will allow NEXTDC to quickly respond to market demand and to optimally sequence the deployment of capital and construction of the new data center facilities over the longer term.

 NEXTDC CEO Craig Scroggie says, “We are incredibly excited by the breadth and depth of these new investments that will further support the exponential growth of the digital economy in Australia.